opentok/opentok-android-sdk-samples/Basic-Video-Chat-With-ForegroundServices-Java/README.md

 # Basic Video Chat Java With Foreground Services

-This application provides a completed version of the OpenTok [Basic Video Chat tutorial](https://tokbox.com/developer/tutorials/android/) for Android differing only by setting up a foreground service for when the app is moved to the bakground (future use cases requiring foreground services will be added).
-Upon deploying this sample application, you should be able to have two-way audio and video communication using OpenTok and leveraging the usage of foreground services to have a even more complete experience.
+This application provides a complete version of the OpenTok [Basic Video Chat tutorial](https://tokbox.com/developer/tutorials/android/) for Android differing only by setting up a foreground service for when the app is moved to the background (future use cases requiring foreground services will be added).
+Upon deploying this sample application, you should be able to have two-way audio and video communication using OpenTok and leveraging the usage of foreground services to have an even more seamless experience.

 Main features:
 * Connect to an OpenTok session